walagames/sketch-with-friends/.github/pull_request_template.md

 ### Relevant issues
 [Provide a list of issues addressed by this PR, if applicable. ex.
 Fixes #123]
-### Tasks
-[This section is used to outline individual tasks planned for this PR.
-It serves as a personal task management tool for the PR author and provides reviewers with an overview of completed and pending tasks.
-Feel free to add, remove, or modify tasks as needed throughout the development process.]

-- [ ] My great task

-## Impact
-[Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behaviour.]

-## Additional Information
-[Any additional information that reviewers should be aware of.]

 ## Checklist
 - [ ] I have performed a self-review of my own code.